 Lewand is active in the community, acting as Past Chairman of the Detroit Metro Convention and Visitors Bureau and serving on the Boards of Directors of the Detroit Zoological Society, the Downtown Detroit Partnership, the Detroit Economic Growth Corporation and the Parade Company.

-In a collaborative effort to reduce and prevent youth sports concussions, Lewand represents the Lions and the organization’s work with Michigan legislators, the NFL and various youth sports organizations to enact laws that would provide an increase in concussion education and awareness and a medical protocol for young athletes to return to action.
+In a collaborative effort to reduce and prevent youth sports concussions, Lewand represented the Lions and the organization’s work with Michigan legislators, the NFL and various youth sports organizations to pass state laws that have implemented concussion education and awareness programs along with a medical protocol for young athletes to return to action.

 He and his wife, Suzanne, have four daughters: Cayleigh, Paige, Shannon and Erin.